European Securities and Markets Authority: Direct supervision

 Since its creation, ESMA's mandate has been progressively expanded as the European institutions put it in charge of more direct supervisory and oversight tasks.
 At its inception in 2011, ESMA was only in charge of the direct supervision of credit rating agencies.
 In 2014, the Securities Financing Transaction Regulation tasked ESMA with the direct supervision of trade repositories.
 In 2021 and 2022, ESMA was tasked with the direct supervison of some other key financial markets infrastructures, including some central clearing counterparties.
-In addition, ESMA is tasked with the supervision of other financial actors : the external reviewers of green bonds (since 2024), the providers of ESG rating (starting in 2026) and the providers of the EU's consolidated tapes for bonds, for equities (shares & exchange-traded funds) and for over-the-counter derivatives.
+In addition, ESMA is tasked with the supervision of other financial actors: the external reviewers of green bonds (since 2024), the providers of ESG ratings (starting in 2026) and the providers of the EU's consolidated tapes for bonds, for equities (shares and exchange-traded funds) and for over-the-counter derivatives.

-Composition and Seat
+Composition and seat

 ESMA is structured as follows: a Board of Supervisors; a Management Board, a Chairperson; an Executive Director; and a Board of Appeal - ESMA regulation Article 6.
 These roles are further specified in the Regulation.

-Its seat is, by law, in Paris (Article 7).
+By law, its seat is in Paris (Article 7).